Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - The Chinese room argument is related to the Turing test; it rejects the Turing test as a measure of intelligent behavior.
 - *Symbol-ground problem*: how do symbols become meaningful?
 - The symbol-grounding problem is a problem about how words and thoughts become meaningful to speakers and thinkers.
 The problem of intentionality is a problem about how words and thoughts connect up with the world.
-- E.g. of the difference, the theory that the word “cat” refers to the fluffy cute animal is because that’s how people speaking the language refer to that animal.
+- E.g. of the difference, the word “cat” refers to the fluffy cute animal  because that’s how people speaking the language refer to that animal.
 This solves the problem of intentionality but not the symbol-grounding problem.
 It provides an account that the intention of “cat” refers to the animal, but it doesn’t say how that intention is formed.
-- For this reason, then, the symbol-grounding problem is more fundamental than the problem of intentionality.
+- For this reason, the symbol-grounding problem is more fundamental than the problem of intentionality.
 - One answer is that words in a language are meaningful for us because we attach meanings to them when we learn how to use them.
 But this just pushes the problem back.
 - How do we learn that something is meaningful?
 - The basic principle of cognitive science is that the mind works by processing information.
 If this information processing is symbolic, then the symbol-grounding problem immediately raises its head.